msfrt/SR-Libraries/StateCAN/README.md

 ### timeout_check()

 If you would like to check for time-based validity, call this function.
 It will update the validity parameter to false if the timeout period has been expired, or keep it true otherwise.
+IF YOU PERFORM OTHER OBD FUNCTIONS THAT MODIFY VALIDITY, DO NOT USE THIS FUNCTION IN CONJUNCTION.

 ### set_can_value(int value)